 Pulling an edition can be a slow process – sometimes printing techniques can take months, whether it is hand-inking in special colors or incorporating chine colle (gluing paper onto a print during the printing process), or using acid washes over copper plates as the press did for the 5ft long piece by Liu, Foshou (Buddha’s Hand), 2008.

 Liu uses many ‘drips’ in her paintings.
 “They suggested we have acid running from top to bottom on the copper plate which turned into a greenish tone,” she said.
 “It was an amazing phenomenon.
 I screamed when I first saw it!”

 Pushing boundaries is a given, whether it’s working with new materials, striving to create the largest print possible, or leaping from two dimensions to three.

-View slideshow of photos taken at Paulson Bott Press (click ‘Show Info’ for captions):
+View a slideshow of photos of Paulson Bott Press (click ‘Show Info’ for captions):

 In describing her relationship with the Berkeley press, Liu emphasizes the collaborative approach of its owners.
 There is also a dedication, and a willingness to roll up sleeves and get to work.

 When the press was working with Radcliffe Bailey on his piano keys monoprint Storm 1, 2001, Paulson, Bott and their small team cut thousands of silhouettes of piano keys, then dyed them in tea and tobacco to give them the patina they were looking for.